paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-024-indian-land-consolidation.md

   (ii) the opportunity for a devisee who is the spouse or lineal descendant of a testator to reserve a life estate without regard to waste; and

-  (iii) payment of fair market value in the manner prescribed under subsection (c)(2) of this section.
+  (iii) payment of fair market value in the manner prescribed under subsection (c)(2).

 **(b) Secretarial approval**

-(1) **In general** — Any tribal probate code enacted under subsection (a) of this section, and any amendment to such a tribal probate code, shall be subject to the approval of the Secretary.
+(1) **In general** — Any tribal probate code enacted under subsection (a), and any amendment to such a tribal probate code, shall be subject to the approval of the Secretary.

 (2) **Review and approval**

-  (A) *In general* — Each Indian tribe that adopts a tribal probate code under subsection (a) of this section shall submit that code to the Secretary for review.
+  (A) *In general* — Each Indian tribe that adopts a tribal probate code under subsection (a) shall submit that code to the Secretary for review.
 Not later than 180 days after a tribal probate code is submitted to the Secretary under this paragraph, the Secretary shall review and approve or disapprove that tribal probate code.

   (B) *Consequence of failures to approve or disapprove a tribal probate code* — If the Secretary fails to approve or disapprove a tribal probate code submitted for review under subparagraph (A) by the date specified in that subparagraph, the tribal probate code shall be deemed to have been approved by the Secretary, but only to the extent that the tribal probate code is consistent with Federal law and promotes the policies set forth in section 102 of the Indian Land Consolidation Act Amendments of 2000.